Direct and ordinal products realized by triangular norm operators with no zero divisors: Preliminaries

-\begin{definition} Let $X$ be a set, let $[0,1]=\{a\in\mathbb{R}:0\leq a\leq 1\}$, and let $\mu\colon X^2\to[0,1]$ be a fuzzy relation.
-Then for all $x,y,z\in X$, we define the fuzzy relational properties as follows: \begin{enumerate} \item $\mu$ is \emph{reflexive} if $\mu(x,x)=1$; \item $\mu$ is \emph{transitive} if $\mu(x,y)>0$ and $\mu(y,z)>0$ implies $\mu(x,z)>0$; \footnote{This formulation of fuzzy transitivity of is known as \emph{preference sensitive transitivity} and was introduced by Barrett \emph{et. al.} in \cite{bar}.
+\begin{definition} Let $X$ be a set, let $[0,1]=\{a\in\mathbb{R}:0\leq a\leq 1\}$, and let $\mu\colon X\times X\to[0,1]$ be a fuzzy relation.
+Then for all $x,y,z\in X$, we define the following relational properties: \begin{enumerate} \item $\mu$ is \emph{reflexive} if $\mu(x,x)=1$; \item $\mu$ is \emph{transitive} if $\mu(x,y)>0$ and $\mu(y,z)>0$ implies $\mu(x,z)>0$; \footnote{This formulation of fuzzy transitivity of $\mu$ is known as \emph{preference sensitive transitivity} and was studied by Barrett \emph{et. al.} in \cite{bar}.
 This may be contrasted to the more standard sup-min composition formulation of fuzzy transitivity characterized by the inequality $\mu(x,z)\geq\sup_{y\in X}\min(\mu(x,y),\mu(y,z))$ introduced by Zadeh in \cite{zad1}.
 Although Chon \cite{cho2009} and Mezzomo \emph{et al.} \cite{mez} use the latter, we use the former as it is a more natural generalization of the transitivity condition of crisp posets.
-For a survey of various formulations of fuzzy transitivity, we refer the reader to Dasgupta and Deb in \cite{das} for more details.} \item $\mu$ is \emph{anti-symmetric} if $\mu(x,y)>0$ and $\mu(y,x)>0$ implies $x=y$; \item $\mu$ is a \emph{fuzzy partial ordering} if $\mu$ is reflexive, transitive, and anti-symmetric. \end{enumerate} \end{definition}
+For a survey of various formulations of fuzzy transitivity, we refer the reader to Dasgupta and Deb in \cite{das} for more details.

+We note that although the results described in this section were originally proven for fuzzy posets defined using sup-min transitivity, they remain true in the setting of fuzzy posets defined using preference-sensitive transitivity.} \item $\mu$ is \emph{anti-symmetric} if $\mu(x,y)>0$ and $\mu(y,x)>0$ implies $x=y$; \item $\mu$ is a \emph{fuzzy partial ordering} if $\mu$ is reflexive, transitive, and anti-symmetric. \end{enumerate} \end{definition}